knightsUCF/PocketCity/app/vision.md

 Pocket Cities is a real time strategy game mixed with rpg elements and Tamagotchi.
 In Pocket Cities you start building a city from scratch.
-You start building in blackness and slowly expand.
+You start building in darkness against the stars and slowly expand.

 The player is given different ways to play and win the game.
 Here are a few ways to play the game: